-Sharon Singh's perspective and approach are informed by over a decade of experience working in the industry, and allows her to provide practical, collaborative, strategic, and innovative solutions to proponents and operators on regulatory, environmental, and Indigenous and community relations matters.
+Sharon Singh's perspective and approach are informed by over a decade of experience working in industry, and allows her to provide practical, collaborative, strategic, and innovative solutions to proponents and operators on regulatory, environmental, and Indigenous and community relations matters.

 Sharon provides advice on regulatory, governance, environmental, and Aboriginal law to infrastructure, mining, energy, construction, and agribusiness sectors.
 She is recognized for her proven ability to create collaborative relationships with Indigenous nations, local communities and regulators, and implementing Environmental, Social and Governance (ESG) and Corporate Social Responsibility (CSR) practises and reporting within organizations.

 What Clients Say

 - advises both industry and Indigenous peoples on navigating the regulatory and environmental/impact assessment and operating permitting processes;

 - advises on partnerships between Indigenous peoples and industry, including in the Indigenous peoples' capacity as proponents, shareholders, rights-holders and decision-makers;

 - undertakes regulatory and environmental audits and complex due diligence, including related to contaminated sites and brownfield development;

 - assists clients in responding to inspections and investigations, and defending environmental and regulatory prosecutions, and disaster management, and planning and related responses; and

 Sharon has a reputation for her ability to progress things forward and find solutions by leveraging her trusted relationships between industry groups, associations, governments, Indigenous and local communities, and the not-for-profit sector.